krdesai999/React-AWS/README.md

 It'll push the portal on the amplify.
 But you'll have to initialize the 1st build.
 Afterwards on every commit it'll auto build.

-Then go to the website hosted by the amplify.
+Then go to the portal url provided by the amplify.

 EC2 takes very long time in booting so after it has booted up use the portal otherwise you won't see the output_[input_file_name].txt .